ComputeCanada/magic_castle/docs/README.md

 On some occasions, it is desirable to rebuild some of the instances from scratch.
-Using the `-replace` option of `terraform apply`, you can designate resources that will be rebuilt at next application of the plan.
+Using the `-replace` option of `terraform apply`, you can designate resources that will be rebuilt at the next application of the plan.

 For example, to rebuild the first login node :
 ```